rixx/books.rixx.de/data/reviews/jim-butcher/dead-beat/index.md

   rating: 3
 ---

-We get a bit of character development, which may just turn into a thing we get thrown every three books or so, so that we don't feel like we're reading the book equivalent of Fast & Furious VIII.
+We get character development, which may just turn into a thing we get thrown every three books or so, so that we don't feel like we're reading the book equivalent of Fast & Furious VIII.